Chapter 11: Diversion

 Diversion was a six-month program.
-You attended weekly three-hour meetings similar to AA.
+You attended weekly three-hour meetings similar to Alcoholics Anonymous.
 Except everyone there was a serious drug addict.
 Everyone but me.
-The meetings were at the community center of a nearby town.
+The meetings were at the community center of a nearby town about ten minutes from my house.

-Each meeting we would go around the room, and everyone had to talk.
-You had to introduce yourself for anyone new or anyone who did not remember, explain how you got arrested and what your drug of choice was.
+Each meeting we would go around the room, and one by one everyone had to talk.
+It was mandatory.
+It did not matter if someone was new to the group you always had to introduce yourself again every week.
+Then you had to explain how you got arrested and what your drug of choice was.

 Needless to say, whenever it was my turn and I said my drug of choice was weed, the whole room full of serious adult drug users booed me.
 I did not really make any friends.